cantucer/InsiderBackendStudy/README.md

 Refer to the endpoints for testing, and use the given public IP as the hostname instead of localhost.

 # Setting Up
+1- Set up a PostgreSQL database.
+Preferably use PostgreSQL 15 or later.
+Name the user and database as you wish.
+Remember the program will be creating tables named "teams" and "matches" in the database you've provided.

-1- Prepare the .env file according to the given .env.example
+2- Prepare the .env file according to the given .env.example.
+Enter the correct credentials for the PostgreSQL database.

-2- Run main.go
+3- Run main.go

-3- Refer to the hostname accordingly.
+4- Refer to the hostname accordingly.

 # Endpoints